Legendgreat/setting-up-albw-ap/README.md

 ### Connecting to emulator...

 Make sure you have enabled the RPC server in Azahar by going to `Emulation > Configure > Debug` and enabling RPC server.

+### Archipelago is connected to the emulator but the game isn't randomized

+Please make sure your game is English and not French or Spanish.
+The randomizer only works in English.
+To change this, change the emulator language to any language *but* French or Spanish.
+Non English/French/Spanish emulator languages will default to English on the North American version.